-Divorce vs. Annulment
+Divorce vs. Annulment in Minnesota

-- An annulment is a legal recognition that the marriage had some deficiency from the start and therefore will not be recognized as a marriage from the start.
+- An annulment is a legal recognition that the marriage had some deficiency from the start.
+Therefore, this is not recognized as a marriage from the start.

 Void vs. Voidable Marriages